TrevorHinesley/abracadabra/README.md

 ## Usage

-* Requires jQuery and jQuery-UJS (rails.js)
+* Requires jQuery and jQuery-UJS (rails.js).
-* Bootstrap and Font-Awesome are the default, but you can override the CSS and/or customize the icon classes (see [Configuration](#configuration))
+* Bootstrap and Font-Awesome are the default, but are not required.
+You can override the CSS and/or customize the icon classes (see [Configuration](#configuration)).

 In your `application.css`, AFTER Bootstrap, include the css file: